This guide explains how to convert Office files to PDF using Document Engine.

 -o result.pdf

-Converting an Office File from URL
+Converting an Office file from URL

-Send a multipart request to the /api/build endpoint, attaching a URL pointing to the Office file:
+To convert an Office file from a URL, send a multipart request to the /api/build endpoint, attaching a URL pointing to the Office file:

 curl -X POST http://localhost:5000/api/build \